Man wearing glasses uses a tablet device in a well-lit room.

 Benefits of buy now, pay later

-• Some BNPL plans are interest-free
+• Some BNPL plans don’t charge interest.

-• You generally don’t need good credit or a credit history to qualify for BNPL
+• You generally don’t need good credit or a credit history to qualify for BNPL.

 Drawbacks of buy now, pay later